techstack-studios/oi-tracker/README.md

-# luogu-timer
+# oi-tracker
-a timer for luogu.
+a tracker for oiers, by oiers.